holepunchto/autobase/README.md

 ### Reordering

 As new causal information comes in, existing nodes may be reordered.
-Any changes to the view will be undone and reapplied ontop of the new ordering.
+Any changes to the view will be undone and reapplied on top of the new ordering.

 ### Indexed Length